Introduction

 If you think redemption is for the clean or the worthy—let my life remind you otherwise.

-This book is for the ones who feel unseen.
+This story is for the ones who feel unseen and unworthy.

 For the ones who think God has moved on.